coopcycle/coopcycle-docs/docs/_admin/restaurants/_includes/payment.md

 To know more about **Test** (how to make Test payments) and **Live** mode go [here](/en/payment_processors/stripe/#what-is-the-live-mode-and-test-mode-of-stripe)

-### Allow restaurant to set up their Stripe account
+### Allow the restaurant to manage Stripe account on its own
 <div class="alert alert-info" role="alert">
 This option should be enabled only if the restaurant owner already has a Stripe account and if they know how to set up <strong>Test</strong> and <strong>Live</strong> mode.
 However, it is preferrable if the coop sets up the restaurant Stripe's account.
 </div>